bawerbozdag/tw-bootstrap-grid/README.md

 - The plugin **does not override any core Tailwind utility**.
 - All grid utilities support **responsive variants** (`sm:`, `md:`, `lg:`, etc).
 - Gutters are handled using CSS custom properties: `--theme-gutter-x` and `--theme-gutter-y`.
+- This plugin is not compatible with Tailwind via CDN.
+Use it in a build environment (PostCSS, Vite, Webpack, etc.).

+---

+## 🤝 Contributing

+Found a bug or have a feature request?
+Feel free to open an [issue](https://github.com/bawerbozdag/tw-bootstrap-grid/issues) or submit a [pull request](https://github.com/bawerbozdag/tw-bootstrap-grid/pulls)!

 ---